Gaming monitors are often overlooked when talking about the most essential gaming gear.

 There is no shortage of great gaming monitors on the market.
 But we do believe that we have managed to find to best among them.

-This list will feature what we believe to be the best ones in 2017.
-All fully tested and reviewed by our dedicated gaming squad.
+This list will feature what we believe to be the best ones in 2018.
+All thoroughly tested and reviewed by our dedicated gaming squad.

 We tried to have a mix of competitive, casual and high-end screens for this list.